International Relations MA

 Further details of selection and evaluation

-The ranking is based on a total evaluation of academic excellence (based on the submitted documents) and the results of the entrance exam.
+Applicants with a full application package will be asked to participate in an oral entrance exam.
+The institutional admission scores are based on a total evaluation of academic excellence (based on the submitted documents) and the results of the entrance exam.
+The entrance exam seeks to assess the general and professional knowledge and interest of the applicant.

 A successful oral entrance exam is the prerequisite of getting admitted.
 If the applicant fails the oral entrance exam, the application will be rejected.